Despite how it may seem, I really do enjoy the holidays. I enjoy the community giving aspect of the holiday season, though I am not religious myself.

 On the 11th day of Christmas ADHD gave to me…

 11 Griping Family Members

-Everyone’s family argues.
-I know this.
-But between my general ADHD, anxiety, and the holiday season my tolerance for petty arguments is extremely low.
-Last year I borrowed some décor from my Grandmother and it caused a huge blowup with another relative.
+But between my normal ADHD stuff, anxiety, and the holiday season my tolerance for petty arguments is extremely low.

 I want to see everyone, I really do.
 I just don’t want to listen to them bicker and talk smack about each other.
 It is exhausting.